 How is it that certain birds can fly with an unerring instinct halfway around the world and find a tiny pinpoint of land in the middle of the ocean, though this is the first time they have made the flight?
 How is it that bees can maintain the temperature of their hive within a variation of a few degrees, regardless of whether it is a hot summer's day or a cold winter's morning outside?
 How is it that certain varieties of spiders have learned how to capture bubbles of air and build nests under water, bringing those bubbles down from the surface and thus creating tiny diving bells in which they rear their young?
 Who taught them to do a strange thing like that?
 But look at people.

 Look how apparently ill-equipped we are, with basically no instincts at all.
 We must be patiently taught everything all over again in each generation.
 If children are abandoned to the wilds, as sometimes through accidents they have been, their lives will be more beast-like than the beasts.
 They cannot even talk to one another.
-Isn't it humbling to realize that we could solve the problems of earth by removing one species: Homo sapiens?
-If something happened tomorrow to remove humans from the face of the earth, it would not be long until the skies would clear and the stars could be seen at night, the waters and rivers would run clear again, the forests would grow back on the denuded hillsides, and the earth would be restored to an orderly, balanced, beautiful kingdom.
+Isn't it humbling to realize how so many of the problems on our planet are the result of human beings?
+God called Adam and Eve to

-What is the problem?
-Humanity is the problem.
+bondage to decay (Romans 8:21), so many of the earth’s problems are the result of humanity’s abuse of God’s creation.
 Why is this?
 The Lord Jesus put His finger right on the answer when He said,

 bread of the spirit is the understanding of God's will.